Your Guide to Colon Resections in Sarasota: From Diagnosis to Recovery

 Minimally Invasive vs. Open Surgery

-Laparoscopic or robotic-assisted surgery
+Laparoscopic or Robotic-Assisted Surgery

 The surgeon makes 4-5 small incisions and a larger incision where the specimen is removed.
-The abdomen is filled with CO2 and small instruments are used to mobilize the colon from its attachments.
+The abdomen is filled with CO2, and small instruments are used to mobilize the colon from its attachments.
 An anastomosis is fashioned inside the body; the bowel is connected to establish continuity.

-The procedure may take 2-4 hours depending on difficulty
+The procedure may take 2-4 hours, depending on difficulty.

-This procedure is characterized by less pain, faster recovery, and decreased risk of infection
+This procedure is characterized by less pain, faster recovery, and decreased risk of infection.

-Open colectomy involves a larger abdominal incision
+Involves a larger abdominal incision.

-The procedure may be slightly faster compared to a minimally invasive approach
+The procedure may be slightly faster compared to a minimally invasive approach.

-Longer hospital stay, 4-5 days, is typical.
+Longer hospital stay, typically 4-5 days.

 May be necessary for complicated or emergency cases.